-Hospitalization may be required if there is alcohol dependency.
+Treatment includes quitting drinking.
 Quitting drinking often results in improved heart function.
 Continued alcohol consumption, on the other hand, will continue to make heart failure worse.
 Treatment also often includes standard treatment for heart failure, such as lifestyle changes and medicines.

 eMedicineHealth Medical Reference from Healthwise